Look inside:

 Our expert authors

-Series editor and author: Aaron Wilkes
+Series Editor and Author: Aaron Wilkes

-About Aaron Wilkes
+Aaron Wilkes

-Aaron has over 25 years’ experience working in schools as a teacher, department, and faculty leader.
-He also leads the PGCE Secondary History course at the University of Warwick and is published widely as a school textbook author, mainly for Oxford University Press.
-He is the co-creator/owner of an online History journal (practicalhistories.com) and is involved with the BBC as an Educational Consultant for their Bitesize and Teach platforms.
+Our Series Editor and Author, Aaron Wilkes, brings over 25 years of experience working in schools, where he has served as a teacher, department head, and faculty leader.
+On top of that, Aaron leads the PGCE Secondary History course at the University of Warwick.
+He’s also widely published as a school textbook author, mainly with Oxford University Press.

 Customer Reviews